OSGeo/PROJ/docs/source/operations/projections/polyhedral.rst

    :align: center
    :alt:   Polyhedral projection (DSEA A5 net)

+This page describes the theory shared by the :ref:`tsea`, :ref:`dsea` and :ref:`isea` projections.
+It is not a projection in its own right — there is no ``+proj=polyhedral`` operation.

-The polyhedral Snyder equal-area projection maps the sphere onto the faces of a polyhedron using the method described in :cite:`Snyder1992`.
-The projection is area-preserving and supports both forward and inverse transforms on either a sphere or an ellipsoid (input geodetic latitudes are converted to authalic latitudes internally so the equal-area property is preserved).
+The polyhedral Snyder equal-area projections map the sphere onto the faces of a polyhedron using the method described in :cite:`Snyder1992`.
+The mapping is area-preserving and supports both forward and inverse transforms on either a sphere or an ellipsoid (input geodetic latitudes are converted to authalic latitudes internally so the equal-area property is preserved).